waimea-dt/dt-notes/docs/web/css/basics.md

 What's hard, in hacking as in fiction, is not writing, it's deciding what to write.

-!!!
-Tip inline end "Do This!"
+> [!Tip] Do This!
-    As nightmarishly lethal, memetically programmed death-machines went, these were the nicest you could ever hope to meet.
+> As nightmarishly lethal, memetically programmed death-machines went, these were the nicest you could ever hope to meet.
 Now in the dark world where I dwell, ugly things, and surprising things, and sometimes little wondrous things, spill out in me constantly, and I can count on nothing.
+>

-One
+> One
-:   Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living.
+> :   Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living.
 The knack lies in learning how to throw yourself at the ground and miss.
+>

-Two
+> Two
-:   I've seen things you people wouldn't believe...
+> :   I've seen things you people wouldn't believe...
 Attack ships on fire off the shoulder of Orion...
 I watched C-beams glitter in the dark near the Tannhäuser Gate.
 Well, all information looks like noise until you break the code.

 ## More

 What's hard, in hacking as in fiction, is not writing, it's deciding what to write.

-!!!
-Question "Can you do this?"
+> [!Question] Can you do this?
-    The keel-mounted rail gun pushed the whole ship backward in a solid mathematical relationship to the mass of the two-kilo tungsten round moving at a measurable fraction of c.
+> The keel-mounted rail gun pushed the whole ship backward in a solid mathematical relationship to the mass of the two-kilo tungsten round moving at a measurable fraction of c.
 Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living.

 ## More

 What's hard, in hacking as in fiction, is not writing, it's deciding what to write.

-!!!
-Example
+> [!Example]
-    Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living.
+> Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living.
 Ordering matter was the sole endeavour of Life, whether it was a jumble of self-replicating molecules in the primordial ocean, or a steam-powered English mill turning weeds into clothing.

 ### And More